 Even though I’d come about two miles by this time and done a lot of climbing, I was feeling OK—except for the dizziness.
 If I just kept my eyes on my shoes and the trail immediately in front of me, I was OK.
 But as soon as I looked up, I got light-headed.
 There were more than a few times when I stumbled and I just managed to catch myself with my hiking poles or hands.
 I had to pretty much stop whenever I wanted to check out the view or the trail ahead.
 Then I had to endure five or ten seconds of dizziness before I regained my equilibrium and could look around.
 And even though I was making an effort to remember to drink water, I’m sure I didn’t drink enough.
 I ended the hike with half my three-liter backpack still full.

 The trail I was on meets the trail from the parking lot about 250 feet below the summit.
 By the time I got there, I’d been climbing for two hours.
 Suddenly I was surrounded by people who’d been hiking for four minutes.
-I found Ben and Maddie on the highest rock.
-I walked up to them and said, “If they ever have a convention in Boise, Idaho, for everyone who’s ever climbed a 14er, they have to invite me.”
-Ben said, “Attaboy,” which cracked me up.
-The two of them were kind enough to pretend that the three of us were the first to summit, which technically, we were.
+The two who finished ahead of me were kind enough to pretend that the three of us were the first to summit, which technically, we were.
 But if they hadn’t climbed the other peak, they would have reached the top long before me.
-And of course Young could have climbed the mountain four times in the time it took me to get up, but she was back taking photos of the main group.

 Beyond the parking lot there were three structures; an observatory, an A-frame built to investigate cosmic rays, and the ruins of a gift shop/restaurant that burnt down in 1979 and was never rebuilt.